thousandpom/distance_constrained_ANN/README.md

 # distance_constrained_ANN

-Source code for Xinyue Yao's NSC master thesis project.
+Source code for my master thesis project: Implementing a Brain-inspired Distance Constraint into Artificial Neural Networks

 This README file provides an overview of how to run the model with a distance constraint on a fully-connected network or a sparse one.
 Additionally, the script also produces an $L^p$ regularized model as a contrast to the distance-modulated impacts.
-The script to generate figures in`NSCMasterThesis_XinyueYao.pdf` can be found here too.

 ## A distance-constrained model
 In each sub-project folder, you can find a `requirements.txt` for all